 89% of people would read an SMS message within 30 minutes of receiving it, and 34% of them would do so in under five minutes.
 We’re not used to getting promotional SMS messages with unwanted spam as much as we’re used to getting them in email.
 The reason is simple – it’s much more difficult to get ahold of someone’s phone number, and it takes more money to send an SMS.

 The result?
 Your average customer is 134% more likely to open and read an SMS compared to an email.
+While SMS has its merits, the debate between MMS vs. SMS for business is becoming increasingly relevant, especially when businesses want to convey more detailed information or visual content.
 If you want to cut through the noise while spending a little bit more on marketing, SMS is a clear choice.